 About

-Mary has created and led service excellence initiatives at the system-level.
-She partnered with leaders to improve the patient experience in 32 hospitals and 200 clinics.
+• Created and led service excellence initiatives at the health care system level, partnering with leaders to improve the patient experience in 32 hospitals and 200 clinics.

 During her career Mary has served in a variety of leadership roles with the common denominator being ‘start ups’.
 With the exception of her first professional job after college, every position she’s held has been to create a program and/or service that didn’t previously exist.
 That’s where she excels!